giild/ScarabApp/README.md

 ![pocketai Icon](https://github.com/giild/pocketaiApp/blob/main/images/pocketai_256.png)
 ![pocketai lite Icon](https://github.com/giild/pocketaiApp/blob/main/images/pocketai-lite_256.png)

-Issue tracking and documentation for pocketai and pocketai lite.
+Issue tracking and documentation for pocket ai and pocket ai lite.

-## About pocketai
+## About pocket ai
 pocketai is a visualization and debugging tool for machine learning models.

-## About pocketai lite
+## About pocket ai lite
 lite is a free MacOS app for machine learning development.
 It provides a subset of features in pocketai.
 The lite version doesn't have the debugging or model visualization features.
 To signup for pocketai beta program, please visit the link https://www.giild.com/

 ## Feature Table